-12. General Warranties of the Conference: In all its proceedings, the World Service Conference shall observe the spirit of the Traditions of MA, taking care that the Conference never becomes the seat of perilous wealth or power; that sufficient operating funds, plus an ample reserve, be its prudent financial principle; that none of the Conference members shall ever be placed in a position of unqualified authority over any of the others; that all important decisions be reached by discussion, vote and whenever possible, by substantial unanimity; that no Conference action ever be personally punitive nor an incitement to public controversy; that though the Conference may act for the service of MA, it shall never perform any acts of government; and that, like the Society of MA which it serves, the Conference itself will always remain democratic in thought and action.
+12. GENERAL WARRANTIES OF THE CONFERENCE: In all its proceedings, the World Service Conference shall observe the spirit of the Traditions of MA, taking care that the Conference never becomes the seat of perilous wealth or power; that sufficient operating funds, plus an ample reserve, be its prudent financial principle; that none of the Conference members shall ever be placed in a position of unqualified authority over any of the others; that all important decisions be reached by discussion, vote and whenever possible, by substantial unanimity; that no Conference action ever be personally punitive nor an incitement to public controversy; that though the Conference may act for the service of MA, it shall never perform any acts of government; and that, like the Society of MA which it serves, the Conference itself will always remain democratic in thought and action.

-Approved by the General Service Conference of Marijuana Anonymous October 1989.

-Amended by the MA World Service Conferences, May 1995, May 2006, and May 2023

-See attached copy of the 1989 resolution
+Originally approved & adopted by the Marijuana Anonymous World Service Conference, October 1989.
+Amended by the MA World Service Conferences, May 1995, May 2006, and May 2023 See attached copy of the 1989 resolution